-- The impressive efficiency and robust performance of color vision is based in part on the "opponent process" mechanism. - → The visual system is remarkably effective in separating information about the reflectance characteristics of objects from the characteristics of (a) the measuring devices and (b) the ambient illumination.
-This is illustrated by the apparent robustness of perceived colors over variations in (a) the L/M cone ratio, (b) Land's demonstrations, and (c) color constancy. - Color vision is functionally associated with spatial vision.
-The perceived color at a given location depends on the distribution of wavelengths in neighboring locations. - The receptive fields of certain cortical cells exhibit interdependent sensitivities to variations in both color and space. - → Generally speaking, color vision is way cool.
+- The impressive efficiency and robust performance of color vision is based on the "opponent process" mechanism. - The visual system is remarkably effective in separating information about the reflectance characteristics of objects from the characteristics of (a) the measuring devices and (b) the ambient illumination.
+This is illustrated by the apparent robustness of perceived colors over variations in (a) the L/M cone ratio, (b) Land's demonstrations, and (c) color constancy. - → The "double-opponent" receptive fields of certain cortical cells exhibit interdependent sensitivities to variations in both color and space. - → Generally speaking, color vision is way cool.